 Adds a Peloton member: “I really adore Christine as she is so grounded and a professional cyclist.
 I feel she brings a certain expertise and experience that is a cut above the rest.”

 If you want to start your day off on the right foot: Ally Love

 Peloton members say they turn to Love when they’re looking for “feel-good” and “positive” vibes.
-She’s a particularly good option for morning workouts.
+She’s one of the best Peloton instructors for morning workouts.

 “I’ve been loving Ally’s quick Whitney Houston arms and barre class in the mornings before work for a 20-minute joy, strength, and fun boost before I sit down for virtual meeting marathons,” says one Peloton member.